Skip to main content

 JEE Advanced Patterns (2018–2024):

-• Transformation of roots (with reciprocals, squares) is a recurring theme
+• Transformation of roots (reciprocals, squares) is a recurring theme.

-• Condition for one root to be greater than/less than a given number
+• Conditions for one root to be greater than or less than a given number.

 Content adapted based on your selected roadmap duration.
 Switch tiers using the pill selector above.